michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0052.md

 - v: haunt like a ghost; pursue
 - n: a frequently visited place
 ### Family
-haunt: haunted, haunting, haunts+;haunting: hauntingly
+- haunt: haunted, haunting, haunts+
+- haunting: hauntingly
 ### Examples
 - Their expressions are shy and calm, yet the picture is haunting.
 - On Christmas Day, the Answer Wife suggested that Answer Man start a rumor that the Trump International Hotel is haunted.